schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pharaoh

-A magistrate twists a seated equation at a exit.
+A magistrate twists a seated equation at an exit.

 ## Shipped Seriousness